MartinXPN/ProCorrector---How-NOT-to-code-in-Android/README.md

 Realm are currently considered as one of the bests.
 I've used Realm in my other project.

 #
 Despite having this many issues this project was downloaded more than 100.000 times while being in play store for about a year.
+Here is the link to the project in play store: https://play.google.com/store/apps/details?id=com.ProCorrector.XPN.procorrector&hl=en